 An estimated 20% of women, 7% of men, and 24% of trans and gender nonconforming students are sexually assaulted during their college career.
 An estimated 90% of sexual assaults are committed by repeat perpetrators.
 Over 85% of college survivors know their assailant, and less than 10% report to their school or the police.

-On college campuses, our trauma-informed platform has increased the chances that a survivor will report, the speed of reporting, and the detection of serial sexual assailants.
-Survivors who visit their school’s Callisto Campus website are six times more likely to report their assault than survivors who do not.
-The time it takes for survivors to report using Callisto Campus (four months) is almost three times faster than the national average of 11 months.
+Survivors who visit their school’s Callisto Campus website are six times more likely to report their assault and three times more likely to connect with medical or emotional resources.
 And 15% of survivors entering our matching system (see below) match with another victim of the same assailant, causing them to report simultaneously.